n-at/documented/README.md

     $ documented serve

-And navigate your browser to http://localhost:4000 (by default, you can change port in the configuration file).
+And navigate your browser to http://localhost:4000 (by default, you can change port with commandline options).

 ## Creating documentation